-Summer is just around the corner, and there’s a lot of fun to pack into a short season.
-For my family, summer always comes with long drives to campgrounds, family, and other adventures.
-We practice screen-free parenting, so we have to find other ways to stay sane during road trips.
+Whether you’re traveling for the holidays or taking a summer road trip, you probably dread spending long hours in the car with your toddler.
+Trust me, I get it.
+For my family, long car rides happen quite a few times a year, as we live a long way from both sets of grandparents.
+To make things even more crazy, we practice screen-free parenting, so we have to find other ways to stay sane during road trips.
 Today I’m sharing 5 great, Disciple Mama-tested toddler car activities to make the journey (almost) as fun as the destination.

-And, just so you know, the links marked * are affiliate links, which means I might earn a commission if you click and decide to buy.
-Of course, I never recommend products I don’t use and love.
+And, just so you know, some of the links in this post are affiliate links, which means I might earn a commission if you click and decide to make a purchase.
+I never recommend products I don’t use and love.

 5 Screen-Free Toddler Car Activities